amandogra/amandogra.github.io/_posts/2015-09-10-learning-wish-list.md

 categories: personal
 ---

 Schoolism
 ---------
 I have subscribed to the carricature class by Jason Sieler (yay! at last). there was a deal going on and I took the advantage of that
 I have to do that continously

 LearnPythonTheHardWay
 --------------------
 Learn python the hard way is an awesome source for learning Python.
 Finish the course

 CodeWars
 --------
 Become a code ninja.
 I have to raise my level in javascript.

 ViM
 ---
 I want to be dextrous in ViM with time.
 I use it on and off, but I can not say that I am an expert Vim User.
+I am thinking of completing all the vimcasts mentioned on [VimCasts.com](http://vimcasts.org/)

 TypingSpeed
 ----------
 My current typing speed is 34 words per minute.
 I would like it to be 100.

 Jekyll
 ------
 I would like to use more of Jekyll for amandogra.github.io

 StackFlow & GitHub
 ------------------